The Ranger Clutch Fluid Protocol

 Does the Clutch Fluid Have to Do with Pedal

-simple answer is the ravage of heat and water.
-Clutch fluid is
+simple answer is the ravage of heat and water and clutch dust.

-actually brake fluid.
-It degrades when subjected to high heat
+Clutch fluid is actually brake fluid.
+It degrades when subjected

 heated enough, degraded fluid will boil its water content and emit

-a gas or steam.
-In the hydraulic system gas compresses under
+a gas (steam).
+In the hydraulic system gas, unlike fluid,

-pressure, unlike fluid, and causes the malfunction of parts that
+compresses under pressure and causes malfunction of parts that

 In the prevailing GM clutch design the clutch actuator cylinder